Rucete ✏ Campbell Biology In a Nutshell

 3. Forms of Energy in Biology

-• Kinetic energy: Energy of motion (e.g., heat, movement of molecules).
+- Kinetic energy: Energy of motion (e.g., heat, molecular movement).

-• Potential energy: Stored energy based on location or structure (e.g., in chemical bonds).
+- Potential energy: Stored energy based on structure or position (e.g., in chemical bonds).

 4. Thermodynamics: Energy Principles of Life